TheCedarPrince/thecedarprince.github.io/notes/01012023000122-graph-theory-learning.md

++++
-@def title = "Achieving an Undergraduate Level Understanding of Graph Theory "
-@def slug = "01012023000122-graph-theory-learning"
-@def tags = ["zettel", "ultralearning", "graph", "theory", "project", "archive", "blog"]
-@def description = "Ultralearning project to learn the equivalent of an undergraduate maths of computer science student understanding of graph theory."

-@def rss_title = "Achieving an Undergraduate Level Understanding of Graph Theory "
-@def rss_description = "Ultralearning project to learn the equivalent of an undergraduate maths of computer science student understanding of graph theory."
-@def rss_pubdate = Date(2022, 12, 31)
+title = "Achieving an Undergraduate Level Understanding of Graph Theory " slug = "01012023000122-graph-theory-learning" tags = ["zettel", "ultralearning", "graph", "theory", "project", "archive", "blog"] description = "Ultralearning project to learn the equivalent of an undergraduate maths of computer science student understanding of graph theory." rss_title = "Achieving an Undergraduate Level Understanding of Graph Theory " rss_description = "Ultralearning project to learn the equivalent of an undergraduate maths of computer science student understanding of graph theory." rss_pubdate = Date(2022, 12, 31)
++++

 Achieving an Undergraduate Level Understanding of Graph Theory